Wolves to Rams (formerly known as Bridges to Baccalaureate) REU Program Specifics

-The B2B REU supports eight (8) undergraduates from Front Range Community College as they pursue independent research projects in the sciences, specifically behavioral and biomedical health sciences.
+The W2R REU supports six (6) undergraduates from Front Range Community College as they pursue independent research projects in the sciences during and after transfer to Colorado State University, specifically in behavioral and biomedical health sciences.
 Students are involved in and responsible for significant components of innovative projects within these disciplines.

 Each undergraduate student works under the guidance of a faculty mentor, graduate student or postdoctoral associate, working full time (40 hours per week) in their laboratory and participating fully in the research group activities for 10 weeks.